-For me, the slow climb from childhood to adulthood was not a graceful dance.
-I didn't drift easily from the throes of a bright-eyed, creativity-fueled youth into a fulfilled young woman.
-Rather, my teenage years were lumbering, slightly cringe-worthy, and totally melodramatic.
+My slow climb from childhood to adulthood was not a graceful dance.
+I didn't drift easily from the rapture of a creativity-fueled youth into a fulfilled womanhood.
+Contrarily, my teenage years were lumbering, slightly cringe-worthy, and totally melodramatic.

-Looking back, I realize that I never wanted to grow up because the adults around me weren't having nearly as much fun as the kids were.
+Looking back, I realize that I never wanted to grow up.
+The adults around me weren't having nearly as much fun as the kids were.
 Inevitably though, my content child's mind was breached with the reality of maturation, while my body developed strange pubescent mutations.
-Rejecting this shift, I slowly started to paw my way, bit my bit, into a bottomless rut of depression.
+Rejecting this shift, I slowly started to paw my way, bit my bit, into a bottomless rut of self-imposed depression.

 The grips of depression didn't seize me overnight.
 Instead, it was a slow and meticulous dig that gradually dirtied up childhood effervescence.
 I began questioning my personal worth, the power I had over my lot in life, certain worldly issues, and the purpose of my existence.
-Although these questions screamed loudly within me, nobody around me seemed to be having these types of thoughts...so I did everything I could do to stuff them down into the anti-chambers of my conscious where nobody would notice them, not even me (or so I thought).
-Well, I was awkward enough as it was, I didn't need to stick out like a sore thumb by having deep questions as such a young age.
+Although these questions screamed loudly within me, nobody around me seemed to be having these types of thoughts...so I did everything I could do to stuff them down into the anti-chambers of my conscious where nobody would notice them, including me.
+I was awkward enough as it was, I didn't need to stick out like an even sorer thumb by having such deep questions at such a young age.

 "Nothing to see here, folks!
-I'm normal and totally accepting of the fact that we're ghosts in these meat suits hurtling through space on a rapidly spinning rock just like all you!"
+I'm normal and totally accepting of the fact that we're ghosts in these meat suits hurtling through outer space on a rapidly spinning rock, just like all you!"
 (Sike.
 I'm freaking out!!!)

-A theory: Many who have experienced one form of depression or another are not designed to endure strong internal turmoil for long expanses of time.
+A theory: Many who have experienced one form of depression or another are inherently not designed to endure strong internal turmoil for long expanses of time.
 We are sensitive.
 We want to feel good with such ferocity that we operate with an extremely low resistance-tolerance.
 Thus, I found my teenage self agonizing over random insecurities and discomforts that genuinely shouldn't have mattered.
-Oh, the angst of a female teenager...
+Oh, the angst!

-However, like many who act out in this way, as I raged against the major and minor woes of my existence, these various internal and external discomforts became greater, and thus the depression pit yawned open wider (surprise, surprise).
-No amount of fighting seemed to pacify me.
+However, like many who act out in this way, I raged against the major and minor woes of my existence while various internal and external discomforts became greater; it was a self-fulfilling prophecy.
+The depression pit yawned open wider and threatened to swallow me whole.

-As I observed life unfolding around me, my wobbly lifestyle dragged on for some years, producing a roller-coaster of events both wildly pleasurable (I have always had some wonderful things and humans surrounding me that I wasn't completely ignorant to, but I definitely hadn't yet gotten into a practice of deliberately appreciating them).
-Days consisted of enduring the good, bad, and ugly with no control of my life whatsoever --a crap-shoot grind.
-Patterns developed in my mind, ones I had no idea how to begin molding or shaking.
-Like a sponge, I picked up beliefs from those closest to me, ones that now had their mental footing, running circles on auto-pilot whether I wanted to perpetuate them or not.
+As I observed life unfolding around me, my wobbly lifestyle dragged on for some years, producing a roller-coaster of events both wildly pleasurable and uncomfortable.
+I didn't have a grasp on why some days were great and some were shit.
+I had no control of my life whatsoever -- it was a crap-shoot grind.
+Like a sponge, I picked up beliefs from those closest to me, ones that claimed my mental real estate, running circles on auto-pilot whether I liked it or not.
 Meanwhile, a small but mighty voice in the back of my mind always knew that life was supposed to be meaningful.
 It would whisper "I am special, I am good, I am worthy, I am made of magic, and there is more to this life.
 I deserve clarity, joy, and fulfillment."
-I knew that the end of my childhood was not the end of my effervescent joy.
+I knew that the end of my childhood was not the end of my effervescence.
 It couldn't be!
 I may have had the best childhood anyone has EVER had.
 But this antagonized me more than it cheered me up.
 Because I was all too aware that I was not living my very best life, and that I should be.
 Sound familiar?

-This small but mighty piece of my conscious would pop in from time to time with it's freeing thoughts, and I would lurch forward to catch its tail and hold on for dear life in the hopes that it would take me with it to a better place...but it would scurry off, and I would lose my grip, getting left in the dust.
-Little did I know, I only had to clear some clutter, create a cozy home for that voice within myself, and lure it over with love to where I was.
+This small but mighty piece of my conscious would pop in from time to time with it's freeing thoughts, and I would lurch forward to catch its tail in a white-knuckled grip, hoping frantically that it would take me to wherever it was going...but it's trajectory was too strong.
+I would lose my grip, getting left in the dust.
+Little did I know, I only had to clear some clutter, create a cozy home for that voice within myself, and lure it over with love to where I was like a temptress.

 I listened.
-I absorbed.
 I cried.
 I laughed.
 I cracked open.
 I was so ready to feel what he was offering me that I laid my shields of resistance down at his feet and absorbed.
 During the many nights that I returned to his house to sit and listen, I felt ways that I couldn't ever remember feeling in the past.
-And it was in that moment that I knew that the small but mighty voice in the back of my mind was indeed right.
-But it no longer hurt to know that.
-I actually enjoyed the desire for a better feeling life for the first time in a long while.
-Rain helped me to realize that this voice was some form of inner wisdom, as old as time itself, and that I should tune into it and listen.
+I knew that the small but mighty voice in the back of my mind was wiser than I had acknowledged.
+But finally, it no longer hurt to know that.
+I actually enjoyed the desire for a better feeling life for the first time since I was a child.
+My brother helped me to realize that this voice was some form of inner guidance, as old as time itself, and that I should tune into it and listen.

 "Meditate," Rain told me one night, "every day for 15-20 minutes."